-7 Quick Tips to encourage communication with your toddler or young child
+7 Quick Tips to encourage your toddler to talk

 Life can get busy.
 Between work, school or pre-school drop offs, running errands, preparing meals etc the days can fly by.
 It is important to set aside time every day to spend time with your child and communicate.
 Whether you have a baby, toddler or a school child, time together without distractions is important.

 2. Turn off background noises

 Background noises such as TV and music are only a distraction when you are trying to communicate with your child.
 If children are distracted, especially toddlers, they are more likely to walk away or stop concentrating on what you are saying.
 Turn off the devices and make sure the environment is calm and quiet while you talk.